The question around chatbots now needs to turn to chatbot personality.

 Getting the job done

 An overpowering chatbot personality can make a bot highly frustrating to talk to – particularly for customers that are in a rush, or an unfriendly mood.

-Yes, a chatbot conversation needs to flow naturally, but that doesn’t mean your chatbot personality needs to be that of a clown.
-It’s ultimately there to assist, not to entertain.
+Yes, a chatbot conversation needs to flow naturally, but that doesn’t mean your bot should be clownish.

 This doesn’t mean to say that a cold, mechanical chatbot personality is the way forwards.
 When interacting with your business, customers expect a human touch.
 This is still the case, even when they’re interacting with a bot.